Cape Cod Select Frozen Cranberries - Blogger Recipe Challenge

 - Add simple syrup to a 32 ounce pitcher

-- 3-4 slices fresh lemons, peel on to the pitcher and fill with ice and stir
+- Add remaining ingredients to the pitcher and fill with ice

 - To Serve: Fill highball glasses with ice, add lemonade and a a rosemary spring for garnish